cleardusk/3DDFA_V2/readme.md

 ## Getting started

 ### Requirements
 See [requirements.txt](./requirements.txt), tested on macOS and Linux platforms.
+The Windows users may refer to [FQA](#FQA) for building issues.
 Note that this repo uses Python3.
-The major dependencies are PyTorch, numpy, opencv-python and onnxruntime, etc.
+The major dependencies are PyTorch, numpy, opencv-python and onnxruntime, etc. If you run the demos with `--onnx` flag to do acceleration, you may need to install `libomp` first, i.e., `brew install libomp` on macOS.

 ### Usage